GXTX/YAJVSEmu/README.md

-YetAnotherJVSEmu
+YAJVSEmu
 ============

-YetAnotherJVSEmu is a program which aims to emulate the SEGA JVS protocol using mostly off-the-shelf solutions, and a way for me to play around with new things.
+YAJVSEmu (*YetAnother*JVSEmu) is a program which aims to emulate the SEGA JVS protocol using mostly off-the-shelf solutions, and a way for me to play around with new things.
 Supports *many many* different types of controllers and wheels thanks to using SDL2 as the backend for Joystick and Gamepad support, have a controller or device that isn't mapped?
 Checkout [this project for more information](https://github.com/gabomdq/SDL_GameControllerDB "this project for more information").
 Just plop the file in the same directory as the executable and it'll load the configuration from it.
 Also supports using a Wii IR controller as a X/Y gun.

 Building
 ---------